KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OneTracker by seeshaughnessy](https://github.com/seeshaughnessy/MMM-OneTracker)

-0. This module is outdated: Deprecated.
-Module doesn't work without workaround (<code>npm install node-fetch@2</code>) and author doesn't work on it anymore.
-Maybe he would react to a PR.
-Status as of 2023-12-03.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-OneTracker.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.